sensible-hq/sensible-docs/readme-sync/v0/450 - layout-based-extractions/3000 - concepts/1500 - coverage.md

 hidden: false
 ---

 **Note:** If you're familiar with extraction coverage, this detailed topic is for you.
-If you're new to Sensible, see [metrics](doc:metrics).
+If you're new to Sensible, see [Monitoring extractions](doc:metrics).

 Extraction coverage measures how fully an extraction captures your target data from the document.
 Sensible calculates the coverage for each extraction as follows: